 What are Drupal modules?

-We can recognize different types of extensions:
+There are different types of extensions:

 Where to find and how to choose modules for Drupal